 Defamation should fall under civil and administrative penalties and should not be subject to criminal sanctions.
-"Criminal defamation is not a justifiable restriction on freedom of expression; all criminal defamation laws should be abolished and replaced, where necessary, with appropriate and proportionate civil defamation laws"23.
+"Criminal defamation is not a justifiable restriction on freedom of expression; all criminal defamation laws should be abolished and replaced, where necessary, with appropriate and proportionate civil defamation laws"26.
 States should consider the decriminalization of defamation and, in any case, the application of the criminal law should only take place in the most serious cases.
 Imprisonment is never a proportionate penalty.

-- All defamation actions are sanctioned with the same punishment, without applying the criteria of necessity and proportionality of the sanction to the different circumstances; - Defamation is a criminal offence;
+- All defamation actions are sanctioned with the same punishment, without applying the criteria of necessity and proportionality of the sanction to the different circumstances; - Defamation is a criminal offence; - Defamation is a civil wrong but the civil sanctions envisaged by law are disproportionate and unnecessary in a democratic society.

-23 Joint Declaration by UN Special Rapporteur on Freedom of Opinion and Expression, the OSCE Representative on Freedom of the Media and the OAS Special Rapporteur on Freedom of Expression, International Mechanisms for Promoting Freedom of Expression, 2002.
+26 Joint Declaration by UN Special Rapporteur on Freedom of Opinion and Expression, the OSCE Representative on Freedom of the Media and the OAS Special Rapporteur on Freedom of Expression, International Mechanisms for Promoting Freedom of Expression, 2002.